Canon de 75 antiaérien mle 1913–1917

-The Canon de 75 antiaérien mle 1913–1917 were a family of French 75 mm anti-aircraft guns designed and manufactured by Schneider et Cie at Le Creusot.
-The guns were used by the French Army during the First World War and Second World War.
+The Canon de 75 antiaérien mle 1913, 1915 and 1917 were a family of French 75 mm anti-aircraft guns designed and manufactured by Atelier de Construction de Puteaux.
+Using the barrel of the Canon de 75 modèle 1897 field gun, these guns were used by the French Army during the First World War and Second World War.

 History

-The origins of the modèle 1913–1917 go back to the Canon de 75 modèle 1897 field gun which was first employed on improvised anti-aircraft mounts, which were typically earthen embankments or scaffolds to get the muzzle pointed skyward.
+The origins of the modèle 1913, 1915 and 1917 go back to the Canon de 75 modèle 1897 field gun which was first employed on improvised anti-aircraft mounts, which were typically earthen embankments or scaffolds to get the muzzle pointed skyward.
 Later in the war, specialized anti-aircraft mounts were developed.
+The recoil brake of the modèle 1897 was modified to reduce the stress placed on the mount by the high elevation angles.